daviddurand/fress-hacks/README.md

 A separately modified version of the Unix utility paps can be used to turn the UTF-8 results into a PDF file.

+Trans takes a file in a very limited format: lines starting with # are comments all other lines start with an 8-bit code point position, _e.g._ `0xff`, a space, and then a replacement value (which may be multiple UTF-8 bytes).

+If the replacement value starts with `"` then it's a quoted string, so you enter UTF8 literally in your editor.
+The string can contain `"`, but cannot contain whitespace.
+The closing quote is not validated.

+otherwise, any non-whitespace charcters are treated as the replacement.

+If the replacement value starts with `0x` then the following string of hexadecimal digit pairs is copied as literal bytes.

+Because hercules won't output EBCDIC directly, trans first reverses the EBCDIC->ASCII translation, so that the code points can be defined in terms of the EBCDIC code page.
+The specific reversible translation is hard-wired in to correspond to our Hercules setup.

 slc:
 slc converts .itext files (stored as .punch output from hercules) into IMLAC memory images, logging a bunch of stuff